 \

-- When ${\mathcal G}^{(d)}$ is of co-dimensional type $\geq m$, then by Theorem \ref{twisting} a new Rees algebra ${\widetilde{\mathcal G}}^{(d)}$ of co-dimensional type $\geq m+1$ can be attached to ${\mathcal G}^{(d)}$.
+- When ${\mathcal G}^{(d)}$ is of codimensional type $\geq m$, then by Theorem \ref{twisting} a new Rees algebra ${\widetilde{\mathcal G}}^{(d)}$ of codimensional type $\geq m+1$ can be attached to ${\mathcal G}^{(d)}$.
 Theorem \ref{twistingtransform} says that this Rees algebra is determined up to integral closure of algebras.
-This is what allows us to define the upper-semi-continuous functions after successive monoidal transforms, and it also leads to the reduction to the monomial case.
-In fact, if we assume by induction an algorithm of resolution for algebras of co-dimensional type $\geq m+1$, then a sequence
+This is what allows us to define the upper semi-continuous functions after successive monoidal transforms, and it also leads to the reduction to the monomial case.
+In fact, if we assume by induction an algorithm of resolution for algebras of codimensional type $\geq m+1$, then the following theorem holds: